MicheleBarucca97/StreamDataAnalytics/README.md

 Case study
 =========
 The use case is a Kafka event streaming application for real-time edits from real Wikipedia pages.
 Wikimedia Foundation has IRC channels that publish edits happening to real wiki pages in real time.
-To bring the edits from Wikipedia to the Kafka cluster I decide to use Python, in which there are multiple libraries available for usage, in this spceific case I refere to the library **ksql-python**: a python wrapper for the KSQL REST API.
+To bring the edits from Wikipedia to the Kafka cluster I decide to use Python, in which there are multiple libraries available for usage, in this specific case I refere to the library **ksql-python**: a python wrapper for the KSQL REST API.
 The general set-up to use suche library is the following:

 ```python
 from ksql import KSQLAPI